mohamedmansour/OTRLib/README.md

 OTRLib
 ======

-Off The Record (OTR) protocol library in C# for Windows 8 Runtime.
-This was done during the Facebook/Windows Hackathon to create SecureChat for Facebook Windows
+Off The Record (OTR) messaging cryptography protocol library in C# for Windows 8 Runtime.
+This was done during the Facebook/Windows Hackathon to create SecureChat for Facebook Windows 8 App.
-8 App.

 What is OTR
 ------